GaloisInc/BESSPIN-Tool-Suite/docs/AWS/createReleaseAMI.md

     - EC2 dashboard --> instances --> Stop your instance
     - Wait for it to show `stopped`
     - right click (or actions) --> Image --> Create Image
-    - Name the AMI: `fett-target-centos-mmddyy-1234567` where `1234567` are the first 7 chars from the master's tip.
+    - Name the AMI: `besspin-centos-mmddyy-1234567` where `1234567` are the first 7 chars from the master's tip.
-    - AMI description: `FETT AMI 1234567xxxxxxxxxxxxx`
+    - AMI description: `BESSPIN AMI 1234567xxxxxxxxxxxxx`

 9. Test the AMI:
     - Use the `aws-testing-ci` utility to test the AMI.